 Tourists take advantage of what we sometimes take for granted.
-Blissfully unjaded by the daily hustle of life in the Big Apple, they revel in the energy of the city and take time to explore its culture and history, stopping to gawk at its sheer massiveness along the way.
+Blissfully unjaded by the daily hustle of life in the big city, they revel in the energy and take time to explore culture and history, stopping to gawk at its sheer massiveness along the way.

-For New Yorkers and nearby Northeasterners, don’t be too proud to take on that mentality.
-Go out and be a tourist in the big city.
+Whether you are from New York City or live close enough to visit all the time, don’t be too proud to take on the tourist mentality.
 Because no matter how much you’ve already seen or think you know, there is always something new to discover and learn (while still avoiding Time Square like the plague).
 Now is as good a time as ever to go on one of the many NYC tours available.

 Pier 83, West 42nd Street and 12th Avenue

 Circle Line Sightseeing Cruises are an icon in their own right.
-Cruising for over 70 years, their leisurely tours (typically 1-2½ hours) feature picture-perfect views of Manhattan, with experienced guides that point out the most famous sights and locations and provide fun facts and trivia along the way.
+Cruising for over 70 years, their leisurely tours (typically 1 to 2½ hours) feature picture-perfect views of Manhattan, with experienced guides that point out the most famous sights and locations and provide fun facts and trivia along the way.
 Cruises operate year-round and have enclosed viewing areas to accommodate guests in any kind of weather.
 During the warmer months, thrill seekers can hop aboard “The Beast” – a speedboat that takes a high-speed tour through New York Harbor.
+Save 15 percent.

 See all the sights from the top of a Double Decker Bus.
 Experience the Bronx, Brooklyn, uptown or downtown Manhattan, or all of the above.
 With the ability to hop on and hop off as you go, you can travel the city at your own pace and pick up a bus from anywhere, anytime, with tours up to 72 hours.
 Options and packages include guided walking tours and drop-offs at other sightseeing locations such as cruises, helicopters and skyscraper observation decks.